 A business should be able to earn the maximum return on its assets, which it can while facing the competitive pressures.
 An investor should be wary of investing in companies where the government decides the pricing of products or puts a cap on the profitability of the companies.
 However, if the investor finds that any company in her portfolio, which was earlier not exposed to such government regulation, has now come under such rules, then she should consider selling the stocks of this company.

 Gujarat State Petronet Limited and Indraprastha Gas Limited faced such a situation in 2012, when the regulator, Petroleum and Natural Gas Regulatory Board, restricted their profitability.

-A small cap glass manufacturer Haldyn Glass Limited faced such a situation in Sept-Oct 2014, when Petroleumand Natural Gas Regulatory Board (PNGRB) decided to cut supply of natural gas to many companies in Gujarat including Haldyn Glass Limited.
+A small-cap glass manufacturer Haldyn Glass Limited faced such a situation in Sept-Oct 2014 when Petroleumand Natural Gas Regulatory Board (PNGRB) decided to cut the supply of natural gas to many companies in Gujarat including Haldyn Glass Limited.

 The lobby fighting against the gas cut, South Gujarat Small Gas Consumers Association, does not bear very high influence.
 It could not affect the decision of gas supply cut.
 It resulted in plant shutdowns by most of the affected players.
 Haldyn had to cut its production capacity by 20%.

 4) Portfolio contains too many stocks and effective monitoring of these stocks has become difficult: